 Frequently Asked Questions

-Not really!
-Although there are quite a few similarities between the two - both tzatziki and raita are made with yogurt and have spices added to them, there are quite a few differences as well.
+Raita is similar to tzatziki, but they are not the same!
+There are quite a few similarities between the two - both tzatziki and raita are made with yogurt and have spices added to them, there are quite a few differences as well.
 Tzatziki usually has garlic, oil, and herbs such as oregano in it, whereas raita has spices such as cumin powder, paprika, and chaat masala in it and does not have garlic and oil in it.

 Indian raita is the simplest and easiest of all condiments that accompany a meal.
 The base of raita is yogurt or homemade curd.
 Full of probiotics, raita is a common part of an Indian meal - it balances the effects of a spicy curry or stew.
 To aid digestion, raita, therefore, always has some gut-healing spices such as cumin and asafoetida powders added to it.
 Other spices that are commonly added to raita are paprika and chaat masala.